 To ensure your organization receives Communic8 content, the following domains must be accessible from within your firewall (either removed from firewall “blacklisting” or specifically added to your “whitelist”).
 The method used for delivering Communic8 end-user content is web-based.
 An end-user is provided a link to open your Communic8 message which may come via email, SMS, a social link, etc., but the actual message the user will consume is web-based.
 It’s critical that the following domains are not blocked by your firewall, otherwise, your content may not display correctly or may not display at all:

-- clientedge.io - Wildcard this domain so any domain that ends with this will be considered safe - This is the domain used by our CDN service to deploy
+clientedge.io - Wildcard this domain so any domain that ends with this will be considered safe - This is the domain used by our CDN service to deploy web changes.

 Step 4: Validation